dfwood/latest-custom-post-type-updates/readme.txt

 = 2.0.0 =
 * COMPLETE REWRITE
-* Will remove existing widgets created by older versions of this plugin = 1.3.0 =
+* Will remove existing widgets created by older versions of this plugin
+* Changed the filename of the base plugin file!
+If you are upgrading you may need to reactivate the plugin!
+= 1.3.0 =
 * NOW REQUIRES JavaScript and WordPress 3.3+
 * Added excerpt, thumbnail, sorting, and multiple post type support